cfbolz/pypy-15-blog/blogpost.rst

 And at the second sprint I went to, in July 2005, two and a half years after the project got started, we managed to bootstrap__ the PyPy interpreter to C for the first time.
-And then when we ran the compiled program, it of course immediately segfaulted.
+When we ran the compiled program, it of course immediately segfaulted.
 The reason for that was that the C backend had turned characters into signed chars in C, while the rest of the infrastructure assumed that they were unsigned chars.
 After we fixed that, the second attempt worked and we